Our National Symbol

 So where, what, why, when, and how is Andorra?

 Some years ago, I put on this website a comparison of the official visitmonaco.com website and a website in Andorra which was parked and for sale called visitandorra.com.
-It seems nowadays somebody took notice of this and the official Andorra Government tourist website www.visitandorra.com is now up and running and quite impressive.
-I will link the appropriate areas below to this site and Wikipedia relevant pages
+It seems nowadays finally somebody took notice of this and the official Andorra Government tourist website www.visitandorra.com is now up and running and is quite impressive.
+I will link the appropriate areas below to this site and Wikipedia relevant pages.
+I also would like you to read the comparison of living in Monaco and Andorra.

 Tradition holds that Charlemagne granted a charter to the Andorran people in return for their fighting the Moors.
 In the 800s, Charlemagne's grandson, Charles the Bald, named the Count of Urgell as overlord of Andorra.
 A descendant of the Count later gave the lands to the diocese of Urgell, headed by the Bishop of Urgell.